hypo69/hypo/pytest/gemini/src/gui/context_menu/tkinter/header.md

 3. **Edge Case Handling:** The tests now explicitly cover the cases where "hypotez" is not found in the path and where the path is empty, making the test suite more robust.

 4. **Error Handling (Important):**  The original code lacked error handling.
 The tests now properly handle these cases.
-The example now demonstrates how to verify that the `append` operation behaves correctly.
+The example now demonStartes how to verify that the `append` operation behaves correctly.

 5. **Restoration of original state:** The tests now reset the `sys.path` to its initial state after each test run to prevent unintended side effects between test cases (especially important for `sys.path`).